wacwestley/JSON_Server_React_Nucampsite/README.md

 If running Locally from github:

 START JSON-SERVER:
-Start within the terminal with "npm start".
+Start the application within the terminal with "npm start".
 Then within your broswer travel to localhost:3001 if it does not
     automatically take you there.
 To end the server simply type "ctrl+c" into the terminal.